Jerry Holbert

 Jerry W. Holbert (November 9, 1958 – August 2, 2022) was an American cartoonist best known for his political cartoons.
 Holbert had a syndicated editorial comic strip.
 He received the National Cartoonist Society Editorial Cartoon Award for the year 2000.

+Early life

 Holbert was born in Long Branch, New Jersey on November 9, 1958, and grew up in Middletown Township, New Jersey.